This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Promote green building practices and disaster-resilient structures.

-- Enhance focus on Affordable Rental Housing Complexes (ARHCs).
+- Enhance focus on Affordable Rental Housing Complexes (ARHCS).

 What’s New in PMAY 2.0?